jgarcia24n/MouseSearch/README.md

 * **Upload Credit Auto-Buy:** Intelligent upload credit management with multiple modes:
     * Auto-purchase when ratio falls below threshold (configurable, MAM minimum is 1.0)
     * Auto-purchase when upload buffer (uploaded - downloaded) is too low
-    * Auto-purchase when bonus points exceed a threshold (continues until below threshold)
+    * **[NEW]** Auto-purchase when bonus points exceed a threshold (spends excess points to build buffer)
     * Pre-download buffer check - prevents downloads larger than available buffer and prompts for upload credit purchase
-    * Manual purchase interface with preset amounts (50 GB, 100 GB), custom multiples of 50 GB up to 200 GB, or max affordable option (rounded down to the nearest 50 GB)
+    * Manual purchase interface with preset amounts, custom multiples of 50 GB (up to 200 GB), or max affordable option (rounded down to the nearest 50 GB)
 * **Freeleech Tools:** VIP Freeleech awareness in search results plus a personal Freeleech wedge button in the download confirmation dialog.
-* **Enhanced Results UI:** Responsive cards, improved book details layout, and a high-res cover lightbox.
+* **Enhanced Details UI:** Responsive cards, improved book details layout, a high-res cover lightbox, and a **MediaInfo Inspector** tree for viewing technical file metadata.
 * **Live Torrent Polling:** After adding a torrent, the UI polls your torrent client to show its download status (e.g., "Downloading 50%", "Seeding") in real-time in results and the book details modal.
 Designates previously downloaded torrents as "Downloaded".
-* **[BETA] Auto-Organization:** (See details below) Automatically hard-links completed audiobooks from your download folder to a clean, organized library structure (e.g., `Author/Title/file.m4b`).
+* **[BETA] Auto-Organization:** (See details below) Automatically organizes completed audiobooks from your download folder to a clean library structure (e.g., `Author/Title/file.m4b`) using either hardlinks (instant, no space used) or file copies.

 ## Technology Stack